created 28/09/19 - last updated 04/01/22

-fingers are often the most versatile
+While our fingers are often the most

-workholding devices, many parts are too small
+versatile workholding devices, many parts are

-Pin-vices are primarily meant to
+available.
+Pin-vices are primarily

-used to hold flat parts.
+also be used to hold flat parts.
 Pin-vices typically have a

 capacity somewhere between 0 and 5 mm